umadb-io/website/docs/grpc-api.md

 The server will return a stream of [`ReadResponse`](#read-response) messages.

-When `subscribe = false`, multiple `ReadResponse` messages may be streamed, but the stream will end when the "head" position (when the read request was received) is reached.
+When `subscribe` is `false`, multiple `ReadResponse` messages may be streamed, but the stream will end when the last recorded event when the read request was received is reached.

-When `subscribe = true`, the stream will continue as new events are appended to the store.
+When `subscribe` is `true`, the stream will continue as new events are appended to the store.

-When `subscribe = true`, the value of [`ReadResponse.head`](#read-response) will be empty.

-When `limit` is empty, the value of  [`ReadResponse.head`](#read-response) will be the position of the last recorded event in the database, otherwise it will be the position of the last selected event.

 ## Query